MuriloMarquesSantos/mutant-recruiter/README.md

 <a id="reqs"></a>
 ## Requirements
 - To run the application itself, Docker and docker-compose is all you need, all the dependecies with be loaded into the container.
+- If you want to run Unit tests, please check the **Testing** session.

 <a id="architecture"></a>
 ## Architecture and technical Decisions